phalcon/documentation/docs/controllers.md

 }
 ```

-!!! info "NOTE"
+> **NOTE**: Note that the `persistent` service is automatically registered for any component (including controllers) that extend the `Phalcon\Di\Injectable` class

-    Note that the `persistent` service is automatically registered for any component (including controllers) that extend the `Phalcon\Di\Injectable` class
+{: .alert .alert-info }

 ## Dependency Injection
-You can create a controller as a stand-alone class.
-However, you can extend the [Phalcon\Mvc\Controller][mvc-controller] class which will expose the whole DI container to you.
+You can create a controller as a stand alone class.
+However you can extend the [Phalcon\Mvc\Controller][mvc-controller] class which will expose the whole DI container to you.
 Each service will be available using its name as a property of the controller:

 ```php
 <?php